aiimpactagency/N8N-Workflows/content-creation/automate-social-media-content/README.md

-📣 Automated Social Media Content Generation Workflow Automated Social Media Content Generation Workflow This N8N automation helps you instantly generate platform-optimized content for LinkedIn, Instagram, Facebook, Twitter/X, TikTok, Threads, and YouTube Shorts.
-It uses SERP research + GPT-4 to create custom content tailored to each platform's audience and algorithm.
+🧠 Automated Social Media Content Generation Workflow This N8N automation helps you instantly generate platform-optimized content for LinkedIn, Instagram, Facebook, Twitter/X, TikTok, Threads, and YouTube Shorts.
+It uses SERP research + GPT-4 to create tailored content for each platform’s audience and algorithm.

-🔥 Key Features
+🌟 What’s Included
 ✅ Manual topic entry and keyword focus
 ✅ SERP API trend research
-✅ GPT-4 powered strategy + content generation
+✅ GPT-4 powered content strategy + generation
 ✅ Platform-optimized posts for 7 channels
 ✅ Email delivery with full content package
 ✅ Save 3–5 hours per topic

-📚 Documentation
+📄 Documentation
-Overview – What This Workflow Does
+📘 Overview – What This Workflow Does

-Setup Instructions – How to Use It
+🛠️ Setup Instructions – How to Use It

 📁 Files in This Folder
 File	Description
-automated-social-content.json	n8n workflow (social media content generator) overview	What the workflows automate, use cases setup-instructions	Step-by-step install and credential setup README.md	This summary and quick access to docs
+automate-social-media-content.json	n8n workflow (social media content generator) overview.md	What the workflow automates, use cases setup-instructions.md	Step-by-step install and credential setup README.md	This summary and quick access to docs

-For Social Media Content Workflow
-Download automated-social-content.json
+🚀 How to Use
+Click the .json file and download the raw contents

+Save as automate-social-media-content.json

-Import into n8n
+Import into n8n.io via Workflows > Import from File

-Configure:
+Configure the following:

 SERP API key